Abstract:

 3C

 2 surfacing layer exhibited a good metallurgical bond with the substrate.
-With the increase of welding current to 130 A, the surface of the surfacing layer became smooth and flat, and the forming quality became good, but when the welding current was too high (140 A), the surface oxidation and burning appeared, and the forming quality deteriorated.
+When the welding current increased to 130 A, the surface of the surfacing layer became smooth and flat, and the forming quality became good; when the welding current was too high (140 A), the surface oxidation and burning appeared, and the forming quality deteriorated.
 With the increase of welding current, the melting height, melting depth, melting width and dilution rate of the surfacing layer all increased.
-The surfacing layer under 110 A welding current was composed of
+The surfacing layer under 110 A welding current was composed of γ-Ni(Fe), Cr

 7C

 3 and CrB phases.
 With the increase of welding current, the types of chromium compounds increased.
-The surfacing layers under 130,140 A welding current were composed of
+The surfacing layers under 130,140 A welding currents were composed of γ-Ni(Fe), Cr

 7C